academyhq/academyhq.github.io/_posts/2019-06-10-spring-boot-2-jwt-auth-asymmetric.md

 ### Configure Spring Boot application as a Resource Server
 Configure the microservice as a Resource Server by annotating it with the `@EnableResourceServer` and defining a token service.
-In the following example, symmetric key algorithm is assumed to have been used to generate a JWT token (e.g. `HS256` or any of its variants).
+In the following example, asymmetric key algorithm is assumed to have been used to generate a JWT token (e.g. `RS256` or any of its variants).
-That is, the same key is used for both creating and verifying the token, as opposed to asymmtric key whereby a key for creating a token is different to the one used to verify it.

 ```java
 package spring.boot.jwt.auth;